shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-05-Installing3rdPartyPackages.md

 ### Installing the Package

-To make sure the native dependencies are linked, we'll have to make sure our postlink script is run by putting it in our `app/package.json` file.
+To make sure the native dependencies are linked, we'll have to make sure our custom postlink script is run by putting it in our `app/package.json` file. `rnpm`'s `postlink` command runs our `app/scripts/run.js` script that we'll explain afterwards.

 ```json
 #file: app/package.json